L E Y L A G E N C E R & I

 Currently, there are over 200 opera, concert and recital recordings of Gencer in LP, CD and DVD formats.
 This high number of records brought her the famous title Queen of Pirates.

-In 1957, Gencer first set foot in La Scala Theater, which later she would refer as “home”, where she worked for more than 50 years.
-She spent the most of those years on stage and she worked there continuously until May 10th 2008, the date of her death.
-Her last opera performance was Francesco Gnecco’s La Prova d’un Opera Seria at La Fenice Theater of Venice in 1985; but she continued to give recitals until 1992.
+In 1957, Gencer first set foot in La Scala Theatre, which later she would refer as “home”, where she worked for more than 50 years.
+She spent the most of those years on stage and she worked there continuously until May 10th, 2008, the date of her death.
+Her last opera performance was Francesco Gnecco’s La Prova d’un Opera Seria at La Fenice Theatre of Venice in 1985; but she continued to give recitals until 1992.

 In 1982, Gencer focused more on teaching; she worked as the Artistic Director of As.Li.Co. between the years1983-1989.
 And in 1997, she became the Artistic Director of Accademia della Scala where she continued to work until her death.

-Leyla Gencer was an artist who stood up for her revelations of forgotton operas which were once again included in the opera repertoire.
+Leyla Gencer was an artist who stood up for her revelations of forgotten operas which were once again included in the opera repertoire.

 Throughout her career, Gencer also gave many seminars.